 Catena Zapata Malbec Argentino, Mendoza, Argentina

-The Catena Zapata Malbec Argentino comes from a selection of high-altitude vineyards in Mendoza, primarily in the Uco Valley and Luján de Cuyo, sitting between 3,000 and 5,000 feet above sea level.
+The Catena Zapata Malbec Argentino draws from a selection of high-altitude vineyards in Mendoza, primarily in the Uco Valley and Luján de Cuyo, sitting between 3,000 and 5,000 feet above sea level.

-The soils vary from deep alluvial deposits to gravel and limestone patches, allowing the winemakers to blend complexity from different micro-sites.
-The dramatic day-night temperature swings help preserve natural acidity while slowly ripening the grapes, a key factor in building both flavor intensity and aging potential.
+The soils range from deep alluvial deposits to gravel and limestone patches, letting the winemakers build complexity from multiple micro-sites.
+Dramatic day-to-night temperature swings preserve natural acidity while slowly ripening the grapes, which is a key factor in building both flavor intensity and long-term aging potential.

 Wine Characteristics